JooffinHalli/oapi/README.md

 From there, TypeScript takes the wheel and won't let you make mistakes.
 The autocomplete and type checking will guide you through every possible API call.

-Just start typing—the types will do the rest.
+Just start typing — the types will do the rest.

 ## ⚠️ Important Limitations [↑](#toc-important-limitations) <a id="important-limitations"></a>